Are you looking to build a home gym with a power rack or add a power rack to your existing home gym?

-In my opinion, the power rack is definitely the better of the two.
-The power rack is more stable and has more to offer than a squat rack does.
+In my opinion, the power rack is the better of the two.
+The power rack is more stable and offers more to offer than a squat rack.

-There is small savings pricewise on a squat stand vs a power rack but the savings isn’t big enough to make much of a difference.
+There are small savings pricewise on a squat stand versus a power rack, but the savings aren’t big enough to make much difference.

 The area where the squat stand can beat the power rack is space-saving.
-However, there are foldable power racks that are comparable to the squat stand space-wise and even have a smaller footprint when they are folded up.
+However, foldable power racks are comparable to the squat stand space-wise and even have a smaller footprint when they are folded up.

 For me, the power rack is a much more versatile option than the squat rack and is the clear choice if you aren’t sure which one to choose from.